scienceux/eye-tracking-posters/paper.md

 This exploratory experimental pilot study shows promising ways to answer pressing questions regarding better research communication with academic posters and has detected and explicated many shortcomings in experiment design, analysis, and interpretation of results.

+:::{note} See more
+:class: dropdown

-Subsequent experiments shall consider (non-exhaustive list):
+Subsequent experiments shall consider (non-exhaustive list)...
 - Stimuli shall be tailored, so that the same topic, the same research is presented in all poster design versions studied.
 This will help to rule out topic related interests.
 Number of posters need to be increased significantly.
-As an example, three poster designs representing this paper’s results are shown in the appendix.

 - AOIs need to be defined based on careful consideration (size of AOIs influencing result, additional interviews with experts: what is necessary for the decision, whether research presented on poster is important and worthwhile to download and read the paper?).